gggeek/polyfill-gettext/README.md

     print $wohoo->translate("This is a test");
     print $wohoo->ngettext("%d bird", "%d birds", $birds);

-You might need to pass parameter `-k` to xgettext to make it extract all the strings.
+You might need to pass parameter `-k` to `xgettext` to make it extract all the strings.
 In above example, try with

     xgettext -ktranslate -kngettext:1,2 file.php

-what should create messages.po which contains two messages for translation.
+That should create `messages.po` which contains two messages for translation.

-I suggest creating simple aliases for these functions (see example/pigs.php for how do I do it, which means it's probably a bad way).
+I suggest creating simple aliases for these functions.

-Usage with gettext.inc (standard gettext interfaces emulation)
+### Standard gettext interface emulation

-Check example in examples/pig_dropin.php, basically you include gettext.inc and use all the standard gettext interfaces as documented on:
+Check example in `examples/pigs_dropin.php`, basically you can use all the standard gettext interfaces as documented on:

        https://www.php.net/gettext

-The only catch is that you can check return value of setlocale() to see if your locale is system supported or not.
+The only catch is that you can check the return value of `setlocale()` to see if your locale is system supported or not.

-## Example
+## Examples

-See in examples/ subdirectory.
-There are a couple of files. pigs.php is an example, serbian.po is a translation to Serbian language, and serbian.mo is generated with
+See in the `examples/` subdirectory.
+There are a couple of files. pigs_dropin.php is an example, sr_CS/LC_MESSAGES/messages.po is a translation to Serbian language, and messages.mo is generated with

-    msgfmt -o serbian.mo serbian.po
+    msgfmt -o messages.mo messages.po

-There is also simple "update" script that can be used to generate POT file and to update the translation using msgmerge.
+There is also a simple `update.sh` script that can be used to generate POT file and to update the translation using `msgmerge`.

 ## TODO